yash-sharma1/docs-site/docs/tss.md

 With **Threshold Signatures**, all of the parties must forge the vault’s lock together, in a modular way, where each party owns a share of the key.
 A TSS vault is indistinguishable from a regular vault and is hence universal, and it has the same privacy and verification cost of a regular vault.
 Even if only a subset of the keys is available, the vault may still be unlocked (this is known as meeting a threshold of participation).

 Combining TSS feature  with Binance Chain client will help users manage their funds in a much safer way.
 TSS will be offered in an independent binary, but it will have some impact on the existing functions of *bnbcli/tbnbcli*.

+## Security Audit

+The implementation of a multi-party threshold ECDSA [library](https://github.com/binance-chain/tss-lib) is open source so it can be publicly audited by anyone.
+An independent third party auditors from [Kudelski Security](https://www.kudelskisecurity.com/)  are hired to validate the security of the cryptography in TSS solution.
+The latest report in October by can be found [here](./assets/audit-binance-tss-lib-final.pdf).

+Security checks are routinely and continuously planed for all parts of TSS lib implmentations and future audits  will be reported to Binance Chain community.

 ## Workflow
 Let’s take a look at the major steps in TSS: